-For Trump, a high-velocity threat like none other he’s faced
+For Trump, a high-velocity threat like none he’s ever faced

 They have been layered, lengthy and often inconclusive, leaving many Americans scandal-weary and numb to his behavior.
 And with each charge against him, Trump has perfected the art of deflection, seemingly gaining strength by bullying and belittling those who have dared to take him on.

-Now Trump is facing a high-velocity threat like none ever.
+Now Trump is facing a high-velocity threat like none he’s confronted before.

 It has rapidly evolved from a process fight over a whistleblower complaint to an impeachment inquiry within two weeks.
 Much of the evidence is already in public view.
 A rough transcript of a phone call in which Trump asks Ukraine’s president to help investigate Democratic rival Joe Biden.
 The whistleblower’s detailed letter alleging the White House tried to cover up the call, and possibly others.